 A little history

-In 2002, the BFGoodrich® Rock T/A – a new tire designed especially for the discipline’s powerful 4x4 prototypes – claimed its first Dakar victory thanks to Japan’s Hiroshi Masuoka and his Mitsubishi Pajero.
+In 2002, the BFGoodrich® Rock T/A – a new tire designed especially for the discipline’s powerful 4x4 prototypes – claimed its maiden Dakar victory thanks to Japan’s Hiroshi Masuoka and his Mitsubishi Pajero.
 The BFGoodrich® Rock T/A and Mitsubishi went on to enjoy an unbeaten spell that lasted until 2007.

 BFGoodrich® Dakar wins

 1999 and 2000: BFGoodrich® victories with Jean-Louis Schlesser

 2002 and 2003: BFGoodrich® victories with Hiroshi Masuoka (Mitsubishi Pajero)

 2004: Stéphane Peterhansel (Mitsubishi Pajero) spearheads a BFGoodrich® one-two-three